Completed Projects (FY 2014)

 - We evaluated the basic performance of new tools such as wearable devices, including Smart Glass and Smart Watch, and drones, which are expected to find application in auto-logistics operations.

-Research and investigation to create auto-logistics standards at NYK (Phase 1)
+Research and investigation to create auto-logistics standards at NYK (Phase1, 2) [Taking part in the SYMPHONY project]

 - We conducted a field study and job analysis to create the optimum logistics standards for improving the quality of completed-car transportation services, and organized a service menu of the value-added services.